ANZUK Supply Platoon

 BL 6inch Gun Cartridge MkIII.
 Wikipedia Commons

-The Breech-loading weapons used a two-piece ammunition system where the projectile and the propellant bags were separate single-use items that could be adjusted to provide different firing characteristics.
-Propellant charges of the time were cloth, usually silk bags, containing sticks of cordite bound up together with an igniter pad.
-The nature of the cordite provided the cartridges with some rigidity and a tubular shape so that they could be loaded as a solid unit without a case.
+Breech-loading weapons used a two-piece ammunition system, with projectile and propellant bags being separate, single-use items.
+These propellant charges, usually silk bags, contained sticks of cordite bound together with an igniter pad.
+The cordite provided rigidity and a tubular shape, allowing the cartridges to be loaded as a solid unit without a case.

 • Six gunners from within the current Artillery establishment, or